 Who are we, we Americans, we humans?

-Identity, history, memory, which includes changing constructions of race; these hinge on questions which often have no objective answers.
+Identity, history, memory, which includes changing constructions of race and nationality; these hinge on questions which often have no objective answers.

 We are as we imagine ourselves to be; the stories we tell about ourselves, to ourselves and to others, and the groups and historical legacies in which we claim membership, and who claim us in return.